a-zamrik/wayfarer-daw/README.md

 vttts synth was a faceless DAW controlled through voice commands.
 It allowed for audio busses, effects, and synthesized speech to be controlled through configurable voice commands.

-Wayfarer was intended to be the successor of VTTTS Synth.
+Wayfarer was intended to be the successor of VTTTS Synth; in which it is written in C++ (ideal for realtime applications), and it is interacted with a GUI instead of spoken words.

 It is very much a proof of concept currently.

 ![Wayfarer](img/Simple%20Overview.png)